Misclassification Attorneys

 Recent legislation also protects employees who make complaints about misclassification.
 Employers are prohibited from terminating or discriminating against independent contractors who inquire or complain about possible misclassification.

 These laws, however, will not solve all workers’ woes.
-As strong advocates for workers’ rights, attorneys Richard Schall and Patricia Barasch believe there is still more that needs to be done.
+As a strong advocate for workers’ rights, attorney Patricia Barasch believes there is still much more that needs to be done.

 Worker classification determines whether a worker is an employee or independent contractor.

-If you are an employee, your employer must:
+If you are classified as an employee, your employer must:

-• Deduct a portion of your wages to pay taxes on your behalf; and
+- Deduct a portion of your wages to pay taxes on your behalf;

-If you are an independent contractor, you are considered self-employed.
-The company you work for does not have to pay employment taxes on your wages.
+If, on the other hand, you are classified as an independent contractor, you are considered self-employed.
+The company you work for does not have to pay employment taxes on your wages; does not have to pay you overtime pay; and does not have to cover you in company benefits plans.
 You will be responsible for paying your own self-employment taxes.
-Independent contractors receive 1099 tax forms while employees receive W-2 tax forms.
+Independent contractors receive 1099 tax forms, while employees receive W-2 tax forms.

-More than half of all states in the U.S. use the “ABC test” when determining employee/independent contractor status, including New Jersey.
-Initially, all workers are assumed to be employees.
+More than half of all states in the U.S. including New Jersey, use the “ABC test” when determining employee/independent contractor status.
+Under that test, initially, all workers are assumed to be employees, and it is difficult for a company to prove otherwise.

-To classify a worker as an independent contractor, a company must prove that the worker meets each of the following criteria:
+To classify a worker as an independent contractor under the ABC test, a company must prove that the worker meets each of the following criteria:

 What Is Worker Misclassification?